So you have a full day to explore this gem of a town at the center of County Fermanagh? Here are our top picks on what to do and where to go.

 A golfer’s paradise, it is the venue of choice for Ulster man Rory McIlroy, with a Nick Faldo-designed course and training academy and a second award-winning Castle Hume Course.
 Non-golfers are well catered for too, with Thai Spa offering relaxing treatments; younger guests or ‘Cygnets’ are made to feel special during their stay.

 There is an excellent take on Irish food in fine dining Catalina restaurant.
 Chef Noel McMeel goes the extra mile to source local produce and creates stunning dishes with a focus on seasonality.
-Ghillie Packie Trotter does fly fishing tutorials, and fishing is available year round on lake.
+Ghillie Packie Trotter does fly fishing tutorials, and fishing is available year-round on lake.

 Castle Coole

-The house itself is open from March to September and tours show off rich decorations and furnishings of home, with regency interiors including a State bedroom as prepared for King George IV.
+The house itself is open from March to September and tours show off rich decorations and furnishings of the home, with regency interiors including a State bedroom as prepared for King George IV.
 The unique servant’s tunnel and suite of servants’ rooms and quarters reveal what it was like for those working below stairs, and a packed schedule of music events at the house throughout summer keep National Trust property alive.

 Devenish Island